 - Clean the home from top to bottom

 - Polish floors and steam clean carpets

-The home appraisal process is conducted by an independent professional/expert, which reinforces the validity of the estimate in the appraisal report.
+An independent professional/expert conducted the home appraisal process, which reinforces the validity of the estimate in the appraisal report.

 In any case, make sure that the lender recognizes the second appraiser.

 And there’s a third option.
 File a complaint with the appropriate state’s appraiser licensing agency if you believe the appraisal is inaccurate and the appraisal is being adamant regarding your concerns.